cswhjiang/Recurrent_Fusion_Network/readme.md

 ## Training
 ### 0. Feature extraction
-The scripts are included in ```data/feature_extraction```.
-Generate flipped and cropped images to perform data augmentation, download pre-trained models and extract feature.
-All extracted featuers are in the ```data``` directory.
+All scripts for feature extraction are included in ```data/feature_extraction```.
+Please generate flipped and cropped images to perform data augmentation, download pre-trained models and extract features with the scripts.
+All extracted featuers should be put in the ```data``` directory.

 ### 1. Train with cross entropy loss
 ```bash train_recurrent_fusion_model.sh```